 ZAUM

-Zaum is a “beyondsense” system of invented neologisms made of non-referential phonetic expressions and rhythms that mean nothing but are charged with infinite poetic possibilities.
+Zaum is an experimental language invented by Aleksei Kruchenykh and Velimir Khlebnikov.
+It is a beyond-sense system of neologisms composed of non-referential phonetic expressions and rhythms — a language that means nothing, yet that is charged with infinite poetic possibilities.
 Zaum contains its own ontology as a self-proclaimed transrational anti-language.

-In Khlebnikov’s Zangezi, the prophet, the birds, the stars, and the gods communicate through Zaum invocations:
+Zaum appeared extensively in Kruchenykh’s 1913 libretto for the Futurist opera Victory over the Sun, and later in Khlebnikov’s Zangezi (1922), where the prophet, the birds, the stars, and the gods communicate through Zaum invocations:

 Na-no-na!